 It is important that we have shared expectations of how we conduct ourselves in and outside of our school.
 As a community we will create a standard for which will conduct ourselves and develop a list of shared responsibilities to take care of our environment.
 There is a general expectation that all students will come to class on time, ready to work and engage.
 All projects are designed with differentiation in mind, so every student will be able to excel and succeed.

 Assessment is an interactive, reflective and important part of the learning process.
-You will always receive points for your completed work, but more importantly, we will reflect on your challenges and successes together to constantly raise expectations that will push you to grow as a life-long learner.
-Throughout this course, you will receive feedback and detailed assessment from Ms. Callie, your classmates, community experts and from yourself.
+You will always receive points for your completed work, but more importantly, we will reflect on your challenges and successes together to constantly raise expectations that will push you to grow as a lifelong learner.
+Throughout this course, you will receive feedback and detailed assessment from your teachers, your classmates, community experts, and from yourself.
 For larger projects, we will construct rubrics and establish expectations together.
 All projects will have a reflection component.
 You will formally reflect and present on what you have learned during your Student Led Conference and Presentations of Learning.
 Grades and comments will be available on Powerschool.

 If a student is absent, it is his or her responsibility to find out about missed assignments and confirm the due date with the teacher.
 In the case of a planned absence (family vacation, dentist appointment, etc.) the student should notify the teacher beforehand and request assignments prior to the absence.
 Work should be turned in on the day the student returns from the absence.
 In the case of an unplanned absence, students should turn in work assigned before the absence on the day he or she returns.
 For work assigned during the student's absence, the student will be given extra time to turn in the work.
 Extra time = the number of days the student was absent.
 Students should email me or check my digital portfolio to find out about missed work and print class handouts.